-&lt;sup>8 WSCC Safeguarding in Education Team safeguaurdng.education@westssussex.gov.uk can provide further advice and assistance in these areas.
+&lt;sup>8 WSCC Safeguarding in Education Team safeguarding.education@westssussex.gov.uk can provide further advice and assistance in these areas.

-- 7. We will train our staff to enable them to raise concerns and, as a school, we will follow the guidelines outlined in Part 4 of Keeping Children Safe in Education 2023. - 8.
-Our school will refer cases to the Local Authority Designated Officer (LADO) where a member of staff, supply or agency staff or volunteer has, either inside or outside of school: - i. behaved in a way that has harmed a child, or may have harmed a child; - ii. possibly committed a criminal offence against or related to a child; - iii. behaved towards a child or children in a way that indicates he or she may pose ia risk of harm to children; or - iv. behaved or may have behaved in a way that indicates they may not be suitable to work with children. - All such cases, and in cases of any doubt as to whether the matter reaches threshold for an allegation, advice and guidance must be sought from the LADO BEFORE any internal investigation begins. - 10.
-For further information on how weiii will respond to any such allegations see section 13 below.
+- 8. Our school will refer cases to the Local Authority Designated Officer (LADO) where a member of staff, supply or agency staff or volunteer has, either inside or outside of school: - i. behaved in a way that has harmed a child, or may have harmed a child; - ii. possibly committed a criminal offence against or related to a child; - iii. behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - iv. behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 9.
+All such cases, and in cases of any doubt as to whether the matter reaches threshold for an allegation, advice and guidance must be sought from the LADO BEFORE any internal investigation begins. - 10.
+For further information on how we will respond to any such allegations see section 13 below.

-6.11 Other areas of note
+Other areas of note

 - 1. Ensuring that we discharge our responsibilities as a Governing Body in respect of adhering to the reporting restrictions imposed by the Education Act 2002 where teachers are under investigation. - 2.
-As a Governing Body we will also ensure parents and carers are aware of their responsibilities not to publish any information during such investigations as highlighted in paragraph 390 of Keeping Children Safe in Education 2023 and section 141F of the Education Act 2002. - 3.
+As a Governing Body we will also ensure parents and carers are aware of their responsibilities not to publish any information during such investigations as highlighted in paragraph 397 of Keeping Children Safe in Education 2024 and section 141F of the Education Act 2002. - 3.
 Recognising that neither the Governing Body, nor individual Governors, have a role in pursuing or managing the processes associated with individual cases of child protection. - 4.
 Recognising that neither the Governing Body, nor individual Governors, have a right to know details of such cases, except when exercising their disciplinary functions in respect of allegations against staff. - 5.
-Making sure all staff are familiar with the contents of Part 1 or Annex A of Keeping Children Safe in Education 2023 and that all staff have been trained appropriately, frequently and in line with statutory guidance. - 6.
-By making sure any staff training includes how local services work together to safeguard children and how our school safeguarding leads and deputies work with the safeguarding partnership and other agencies as outlined in Working Together to Safeguard Children to keep children safe. - Ensuring that the school is contributing to inter-agency working, which includes engaging with our local Early Help hub in a coordinated manner to provide support to our children as soon as needs are identified.
+Making sure all staff are familiar with the contents of Part 1 or Annex A of Keeping Children Safe in Education 2024 and that all staff have been trained appropriately, frequently and in line with statutory guidance. - 6.
+By making sure any staff training includes how local services work together to safeguard children and how our school safeguarding leads and deputies work with the safeguarding partnership and other agencies as outlined in Working Together to Safeguard Children to keep children safe. - 7.
+Ensuring that the school is contributing to inter-agency working, which includes engaging with our local Early Help hub in a coordinated manner to provide support to our children as soon as needs are identified.

-&lt;sup>9 Working Together to Safeguard Children 2018 - found HERE
+Working Together to Safeguard Children 2023 -